PMCC-BioinformaticsCore/janis/README.md

 _Janis is a framework creating specialised, simple workflow definitions that are then transpiled to
 Common Workflow Language or Workflow Definition Language._

 Documentation is hosted here: https://janis.readthedocs.io/

+## v0.9.0 release

+> v0.9.0 includes backwards incompatible changes, see the [CHANGELOG](https://github.com/PMCC-BioinformaticsCore/janis/blob/master/CHANGELOG.md)
+for more information.

 ## Introduction